PJLallen/UDUN/README.md

 The visual results are achieved by our UDUN with ResNet-50 trained on **Overall DIS-TE**.

-- Results on the Overall DIS-TE test set: [Quark](https://pan.quark.cn/s/62dd2d392e20)(password: z7ET)/ [Google](https://drive.google.com/drive/folders/1pa3CjTVC07sPRqwIDjUId5h9PrbKwErO?usp=sharing)
+- Results on the Overall DIS-TE test set: [Quark](https://pan.quark.cn/s/7ccab439e554)/ [Google](https://drive.google.com/drive/folders/1pa3CjTVC07sPRqwIDjUId5h9PrbKwErO?usp=sharing)

+The visual results of Our UDUN and Other SOTAs.

 - Results on the Overall DIS-TE test set: [Quark](https://pan.quark.cn/s/d1198c6a357b)/ [Google]()